-Friction coefficient c_f in some applications varies in the transverse direction.
-Examples include shallow flows under conditions of partial vegetation during floods where water flows through partially vegetated area [67] or flows in compound and composite channels [43].
-In such cases the resistance force in the main channel is usually smaller than in the vegetated area of a composite channel or in the shallower area of a compound channel.
-The variability of the friction coefficient in the transverse direction is modelled by a smooth differentiable shape function $c_f(y)$.
+Friction coefficient in some applications varies in the transverse direction.
+Examples include shallow flows under conditions of partial vegetation during floods where water flows through partially vegetated area [61] or flows in compound and composite channels [41].
+The variability of the friction coefficient in the transverse direction is modelled by a smooth differentiable shape function $c_f(y)$ .